How to nominate

 Nominations are to include one set of the following:

-- Nomination statement of not more than one A4 page, outlining the candidate’s contribution to research or innovative work in the Humanities;
+- Nomination statement of no more than 500 words outlining the candidate’s contribution to research or innovative work in the Humanities;

 - Two references (to be arranged by the nominator), at least one from outside the nominee’s institution.

 Publications should include the names of all authors (Initials and Surname) and the full title of the journal in which a paper is published.
 Abbreviations should not be used.

 “Working within New Zealand” includes all those who were employed in New Zealand for more than 50% of the time during which they performed the work that is being considered in making the award; and/or all those who were resident in New Zealand during that time.

 Please also review general criteria that apply to all Royal Society Te Apārangi medals and awards.